lakshyarao22/alexa/Authorizing-AVS-Device-SDK-Software-with-AVS.md

-# Authorizing AVS Device SDK Software for Access to AVS
+# Authorizing AVS Device SDK Software with AVS

 This guide describes the steps required to implement the various methods used to authorize the Alexa Voice Service (AVS) Device SDK with AVS.